pars-linux/web/web/developer.pardus.org.tr/source/guides/bugtracking/bug_and_feature_requests.rst

     * If this command is also crashed, the problem is not about openoffice.
 * When the openoffice is crashed, if it shows a dialog, please add it to the bug report.
-* You can also take the stack trace, with installing its debug packages: see `stack traces <http://developer.pardus.org.tr/guides/bugtracking/stack_traces.html>`_.
+* You can also take the stack trace, with installing its debug packages: see :ref:`stack-traces`.

     For example if a crash is occured for open office writer, the below commands should be run:
     ::